-Every January millions of Americans make resolutions.
-This year, make one of your goals to plan for a happier, more successful retirement.
-Here are steps you can take to achieve financial and emotional fulfillment as you plan for the next big chapter in your life.
+Every January many of us make resolutions.
+Saving for the retirement you hope for can be an important one.
+Here are steps you can take to help reach your financial goals as you plan for the next big chapter in your life.

 Put your savings on autopilot.